alpatania/AHBA_microarray_Mapper/README.md

 # paper_NetNeuro_code
-Code for reproducing results in the manuscript
+Code for reproducing results in the manuscript:
+"Analysis of brain transcriptomics through topological-cluster networks" by Patania A. et al. (2018)

 ## Content:
 1. dataset normalized